Raafay009/SMB-Spy/README.md

 - Requirements: Install the required Python library: impacket.
 Ensure you have network access and proper permissions.

-- Running the Script: Update the target_ip, username, password, and domain variables with the appropriate values.
+- Running the Script: Update the target_ip, username, password, and domain variables with the appropriate values OR if using the executable enter req info when prompted.
 Execute the script using Python: python smbspy_windows.py.

 - Output: The script prints status messages and findings directly to the console.